george-hawkins/boto-experiments/README.md

 File-store setup
 ----------------

-The EC2 instances need a version of Blender in order to render the frames of the animation.
-So they need to download an archive containing Blender at startup.
+The EC2 instances need to download an archive containing Blender at startup so, they can render the frames of the animation.
 This archive is about 170MiB and it is far quicker to download it from within AWS than to pull it each time from the public internet.

-So an S3 bucket that's used as a long-lived file store for this archive needs to be created and a downloaded copy of Blender needs to be uploaded there so it can be later retrieved by the EC2 instances.
+So, an S3 bucket (that's used as a long-lived file store for this archive) needs to be created and an archive of Blender needs to be uploaded there.

 To create the S3 bucket, just run `create_file_store.py`: